wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 For the purposes of this tutorial, we call this nested directory called `tango_with_django_project` the *project configuration directory*.
 Within this directory, you will find four Python scripts.
-We will discuss this scripts in detail later on, but for now you should see:
+We will discuss these scripts in detail later on, but for now you should see:

 -   `__init__.py`, a blank Python script whose presence indicates to the